tcibils/myScreeps/README.md

  - fastmovers should deposit straight in storage if there is an efficient spreader
  - LDFHarvesters sometime do not get over their container
  - Better management of ramparts and walls
+ - Rewrite the withdraw source script in the same way as the deposit source script - it's currently terrible

  *Additional - Grunt*